 Piggy Paint Non-Toxic Scented Nail Polish

-Introducing NEW Scented Piggy Paint Non-Toxic Nail Polish!
+Introducing Scented Piggy Paint Non-Toxic Nail Polish!
 Say good-bye to harsh, smelly chemicals and hello to Piggy Paint…it’s as Natural as Mud!

 Choose colour names from the drop down menu to see what they look like.

 Piggy Paint is specially formulated from natural ingredients and dries to a hard, durable finish.
 There are no toxic chemicals; it’s free of formaldehyde, toluene, phthalates, biphenyl A, ethyl acetate and acetone.

 Why is Piggy Paint Nail Polish the safe nail polish choice for children?

 - Dries to a hard, durable finish